Why Scottish Highlanders?

-In the middle of 2021 Michael and our Viticultural Manager, Travis Coombe, set about the task of finding a new young Bull to keep Clementine and Cloe company at our Holy Grail vineyard.
-After some research, they found the most beautiful 18-month-old Bull that was residing at Robe in the South East of South Australia.
+In the middle of 2021 Michael set about the task of finding a new young Bull to keep Clementine and Cloe company at our Holy Grail vineyard.
+After some research, he found the most beautiful 18-month-old Bull that was residing at Robe in the South East of South Australia.
 Michael ventured down to Robe to meet young Brutus 2.0 and to run his eye over him.

 As for our lady cows, we have always had two to be companions to Brutus.
 Their names are Clementine and Cloe.
 Clementine is the older of the two cows, she has the larger set of horns and they are much more twisted than her sister.
 Cloe also is the younger of our two cows, she has a flatter set of horns and is slightly smaller in size.

 Both ladies deliver two of the most beautiful fluffy calves every spring.
 It’s quite easy to tell that they are pregnant but you have no idea when they will give birth, there is nothing better than going to check on the herd and seeing the most beautiful little face appear from behind a pile of straw.
 It is a thrill to see a new calf arrive and watch them develop over the coming months.